ymclapp/Async-Inn/README.md

 Completed refactoring the hotels.
 After that, I moved on to refactoring the amenities and rooms.
 All of the refactoring is done, except the delete for the amenities controller.

 ### 10/25/2021 Update
+Updated indenting and updated some names to keep them consistent.
+Started adding the DTO.

 ### Updated 10/21/2021